mgechev/runtime-parser-demo/docs.md

 });
 ```

 Once the Service Worker's install event has been triggered, we load the Runtime Parser using SystemJS and instantiate it with the `shellParserFactory` method.
 Notice that as arguments to the factory method we pass an object literal with the constants that we defined above.
+Once the factory method returns the Runtime Parser, we attach it as a property to the global context.

 Right after we instantiate the Runtime Parser, we invoke its `fetchDoc` method.
 The `fetchDoc` method is going to make an HTTP GET request to the `APP_SHELL_URL` that we declared above.

 Once we've successfully fetched the page that is intended to be used as a template for the app shell, we invoke the `parseDoc` method.
 This method will perform all the required transformations over the fetched template in order to generate the final application shell.

-Finally, when the `parseDoc`'s execution completes, we cache the app shell template locally.
+Finally, when the `parseDoc`'s execution completes, we cache the app shell's template locally.

 ### Template Transformations